tum-gis/citygml-change-detection/README.md

 This repository contains the following folders:

-* [export](export/): If deviations are found between two city models, the corresponding edit operations created on-the-fly shall be documented here in 6 CSV files, namely:
+* [export](export/): If deviations are found between two city models, the corresponding edit operations created on-the-fly shall be documented here in 6 CSV files.
+Fore more information please refer to the respective [README](export/README.md) there.

-    * **EditOperations.csv**: All created edit operations are listed here.
-Each line represents one edit operation and contains its unique ID as well as operation type.
-Edit operations of the same type shall be stored with greater details in each respective CSV file.

-    * **EditOperations_UpdateProperty.csv**: All edit operations used for updating node properties shall be listed here.

-    * **EditOperations_DeleteProperty.csv**: All edit operations used for deleting node properties shall be listed here.

-    * **EditOperations_InsertProperty.csv**: All edit operations used for inserting node properties shall be listed here.

-    * **EditOperations_DeleteNode.csv**: All edit operations used for deleting nodes shall be listed here.

-    * **EditOperations_InsertNode.csv**: All edit operations used for inserting nodes shall be listed here.

 * [logs](logs/): Program and execution logs are stored here for debugging purposes.

 * [neo4jDB](neo4jDB/): The Neo4j database instance employed during execution shall be stored here.
 For querying and visualization purposes, the Neo4j web client can be pointed to this location.
 Note that the size of this database tends to increase over time as more and more transaction logs are stored.
-These or even the whole database contents can be removed.
+These data can be removed.
 However, do NOT remove this folder.

 * [portable](portable/): The **stand-alone version** is included here.
 For more information, please refer to the respective [README](portable/README.md) there.